Scot Covington, Trione Vineyards and WineryTuesday, 06 June 2017 00:00

 Scot Covington has an extensive and commendable biography of experience.
 But, lets be honest here, what we wanted to know was why his name, "Scot" only has one "t."
 I know.
 I know.
 You are thinking shallow.
 Well, we will get to the wonky stuff but the explanation for the lonely "t" actually turns out to be interesting.

-"My grandfather was Scottish from the Orkney Islands, a Scot" says Scot, "my father wanted my name to reflect our heritage."
-Hence, Scot.
+"My grandfather was Scottish from the Orkney Islands, a Scot" says Scot, Hence, Scot.

 OK.
 Back to the bio.
 In the beginning when the Trione Family decided to work wine on their Home Ranch in Alexander Valley, they set out to find a one-stop shopping winemaker with design, construction and winemaking experience.
 WOW.
 That's a lot to ask.
 Enter Scot Covington.

 Scot says: "The Trione Family basically gave me a blank piece of paper and said "design your winery."
 WOW, again.
 Scot designed a straightforward winery for small lots and "hands-on-winemaking.'
 Mission accomplished.